Dreaming of that ideal beach vacation with the kids this year?

 JBR, Beach in Dubai located on the Persian Gulf has been developed into a vibrant cosmopolitan beachfront.
 A very popular beachside which is most popular among families.
 There are plenty of activities for kids like splash pool, outdoor gym, games, beach play, dining, events, shows, and a lot of many things.

 For teenagers, there are many activities like banana boat rides, to parasailing or wakeboarding.
-Not only this beach is famous for adventure sports, but there are many fitness activities held here like a perfect jogging track, yoga events, and open gym.
+This beach is famous for adventure sports as well as fitness activities like a perfect jogging track, yoga events, and open gym.
 You can ride on a train to get a glimpse of the whole beach or go for a camel ride which will give you a glimpse of Arabic culture.

 Not only adventure sports or fitness, but this area is also famous for craft and Ripe Markets too.
 You will find lots of kiosks selling handicrafts which are beach themed.
 This beach is equally popular in the evening too for its stunning sunset and nightlife.
-There are numerous plus resorts located here to fine dining and brunches.
+There are numerous hotel apartments plus resorts located here, as well as restaurants hosting fine dining to brunches.

 Being a public beach, access to JBR beach is free.
 It can be easily accessed by public transport.
 The whole stretch of JBR Beach is one of the most popular and vibrant attractions of Dubai due to the cosmopolitan scene and family-friendly beach.